THE GREEK EVZONES

 6. Red Tsarouhi leather clogs with a black pompom.

-7. A leather cartridge belt and a M1 Garand semi-automatic rifle with bayonet for other ranks.
+7. A leather cartridge belt and an M1 Garand semi-automatic rifle with a bayonet for other ranks.

 8. An 1812 sabre for officers.